rikhuijzer/blog/posts/why-not-r.md

 ```

 Note that in this model, we had to use some dots to _broadcasting_ the functions.
-Basically, broadcasting is a way to easily vectorize functions.
+Basically, broadcasting is a way to easily vectorize functions, see the blog post by \citet{tJohnson2017} for details.
-In R, you manually have to implement the vectorization, whereas in Julia, the users can conveniently do this themselves and be sure of the output:
+In R, you manually have to implement the vectorization and developers have to guess which functions need to be vectorized, whereas in Julia, the users can conveniently do this themselves, and be sure of the output:

 **Single function call in Julia:**
 ```!